Misha-Oleksiv/resizing-changingPosition/README.md

 # resizing-changingPosition
-Resizing of the item and changing position (random) JQuery
+Resizing of the item and changing position (random) on click JQuery